omeka/omeka-s-developer/docs/contributing.md

 Documentation inevitably lags behind the actual code in some places.
 We welcome questions, corrections, and pull requests to the [documentation](https://github.com/omeka/omeka-s-developer/issues).

 ### Submissions
-The Omeka Team (Digital Scholar), in its sole discretion, may refuse to post, remove, or refuse to remove, any Submissions, in whole or in part, alleged to be unacceptable, undesirable, inappropriate, or in violation of the Terms of Service.
+To maintain the collegiality and integrity of the resources provided on the Omeka site, the Omeka Team reserves the right to remove or refuse to post forum submissions and addons.